-Acts of Violence was directed by Brett Donowho (A Haunting at Silver Falls, 5 Souls), written by Nicolas Aaron Mezzanatto (SEAL Patrol, Verdict), and stars Cole Hauser (Tears of the Sun, Rogue), Shawn Ashmore (The Rookie, Aftermath), Ashton Holmes (The Pacific, The Divide), Mike Epps (Uncle Drew, Meet the Blacks), Sean Brosnan (Don Peyote, Generation Kill), Rotimi (True to the Game 2, Black Nativity), Melissa Bolona (Shark Lake, The Institute), and Bruce Willis (Trauma Center, Corrective Measures).
+Acts of Violence was directed by Brett Donowho (A Haunting at Silver Falls, The Old Way), written by Nicolas Aaron Mezzanatto (SEAL Patrol, Verdict), and stars Cole Hauser (Tears of the Sun, Rogue), Shawn Ashmore (The Rookie, Aftermath), Ashton Holmes (The Pacific, The Divide), Mike Epps (Uncle Drew, Meet the Blacks), Sean Brosnan (Don Peyote, Generation Kill), Rotimi (True to the Game 2, Black Nativity), Melissa Bolona (Shark Lake, The Institute), and Bruce Willis (Trauma Center, Corrective Measures).
 It’s about a trio of siblings looking to save one’s fiancée when she’s kidnapped by a local human trafficker.

 The Plot: Producers Randall Emmett and George Furla know what audiences are asking for with this kind of movie; get the rights to a passable screenplay and find helmers to put them to the screen in short order.
 In their scattershot range of scripts, they thankfully found Mezzanatto’s, which delivers a familiar story set apart by its occupants and darkness.